quangminhduong/Focus_Bear_Hackathon/README.md

 ## Prequesites:

-Make sure you have Node installed \n
+Make sure you have Node installed <br>
 Make sure you have JDK installed (JDK 17 preferred) Make sure you have an emulator configured from Android Studio (API 34 preferred)